Pseudomystus: Distribution and habitat

 Pseudomystus species inhabit swamps, streams and rivers throughout Southeast Asia.
-The genus is distributed in Thailand, Malaysia, and Indonesia, on Java, Sumatra, and Borneo, with only P. siamensis and P. bomboides known from north of the Thai Peninsula.
+The genus is distributed in Thailand, Vietnam, Malaysia, and Indonesia, on Java, Sumatra, and Borneo, with only P. siamensis and P. bomboides known from north of the Thai Peninsula.
 The greatest number of species is found in Borneo (about ten species), followed by Sumatra (about seven).

 Description

 Pseudomystus species are small- to mid-sized bagrid catfishes.

 Many Pseudomystus species are beautiful fishes with colour patterns of striking contrast, with light bands and/or blotches on a dark background on the body and fins, with the pattern reversed on some fins in some species.
 This coloration leads them to be known as bumblebee catfish in the aquarium trade.
 Some species were described to have a uniform colour have a banded colouration when juvenile.
 P. stenogrammus and P. mahakamensis lack any blotches or bands on the body, instead possessing a clearly defined midlateral stripe on a dark background; this stripe is thinner in P. stenogrammus.

-All Pseudomystus can be sexed in the typical bagrid fashion (by the presence of a genital papilla in males) and the males’ genital papilla is even more distinct than in many other bagrids.
+All Pseudomystus can be sexed in the typical bagrid fashion (by the presence of a genital papilla in males) and the males' genital papilla is even more distinct than in many other bagrids.